David Houghton (cricketer)

 David Laud Houghton (born 23 June 1957) is a Zimbabwean cricket coach and former cricketer.
-He is the first test captain of Zimbabwe.
-He is the current head coach of Zimbabwe men's national cricket team as of June 2022.
+He was the first test captain of Zimbabwe.

 He captained Zimbabwe in their first four Test matches and led the team in 17 One Day Internationals (ODI).
 He was regarded as one of the finest batsmen to have emerged from Zimbabwe.
 He featured in three ICC Cricket World Cup tournaments in 1983, 1987 and 1992.

-He was deemed as a loyal servant to Zimbabwe cricket according to several critics and pandits and he was also lauded for choosing country over lucrative offers.
+He was deemed as a loyal servant to Zimbabwe cricket according to several critics and pundits and he was also lauded for choosing country over lucrative offers.

 Early career

-He initially joined Police force straight after leaving the school in order to earn enough income in order to meet the financial requirements.
+He initially joined the police force straight after leaving the school in order to make a living.
 However, he could not continue to serve in the police force due to change in governing policies at that time and pursued his interest in cricket in order to make money.

 Houghton also represented his country in hockey and was described by the Pakistan hockey team captain Kaleemullah Khan as the best goalkeeper he had ever played against.

 He made his first-class debut in November 1978.
 He only had two first-class centuries under his belt before turning 30 and did not get the privilege of playing test cricket until the age of 35 as Zimbabwe was still in the pre-test arena.